Yes, you can turn a regular image into a 3D model—no engineering degree needed.

 Editing Techniques to Enhance Image Quality

 Before uploading your photo, make sure it’s as clear as possible.
 Use software like Photoshop or GIMP to adjust the brightness, contrast, and sharpness of the image.
-This helps highlight important features and makes detecting edges easier for your chosen software.
+This helps highlight essential features and makes detecting edges easier for your chosen software.

 Adjusting Brightness and Contrast